velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 Shalcas flashes him a grateful smile.
 "That's very thoughtful of you, Livk-- uh, Liv.
 Don't worry about it."

 "What exactly did you say in your message, if you feel okay with sharing? *--Relax,* Shay; you look like you're sitting at attention."
-Livkir slaps the back of the couch with his palm. _"Sol vali solte asha."_
+Livkir slaps the back of the couch with his palm. _"Sol vali asha solte."_

 Shalcas gives him an embarassed smile, and leans back against the cushions.
 "Sorry, I-- I just-- I'm… I don't know."